dpays/dpay-stats-v2/README.md

 # Thanks
-The project is built onto of the fantastic [steem-js](https://github.com/drov0/steemsnippets/tree/master/steemjs) library.
-Shout out to [@stoodkev](https://steemit.com/@stoodkev) for his steemjs tutorials.
+The project is a fork via @code-with-sam.
+Special thanks to him for his awesome and hard work on the original version for @Steemit.